-Section 2.4 How can you get a maintenance supply of drugs?
+Section 2.4 How can you get a maintenance supply of drugs through Express Scripts Pharmacy?

-When you get a maintenance supply of drugs, your cost-sharing amount may be lower.
+When you get a maintenance supply of drugs through Express Scripts Pharmacy, your cost-sharing amount may be lower.
 The plan offers two ways to get a long-term supply of maintenance drugs on our plan's Drug List.
 (Maintenance drugs are drugs that you take on a regular basis for a chronic or long-term medical condition.)
 You may order this supply through mail order (see Section 2.3) or at some retail pharmacies.

 - 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
 They may accept a lower cost-sharing amount for a long-term supply of maintenance drugs.
 Other retail pharmacies may not agree to accept this lower cost-sharing amount.
 In this case, you will be responsible for the difference in price.
 Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
 You can also call Customer Service at the numbers listed on the back of your member ID card for more information. - 2.
-For certain kinds of drugs, you can use the plan's home delivery service.
+For certain kinds of drugs, you can use the plan's home delivery service, Express Scripts Pharmacy.
 The drugs available through our plan's home delivery service are marked as "MO" drugs in our Drug List.
 See Section 2.3 for more information about using our home delivery service.
+Our plan's mail-order service allows you to order a 90-day supply. - 3.
+Other home delivery pharmacies may have their own policies regarding prescriptions by mail.
+We suggest that you contact those pharmacies directly for any requirements they may have.